-In addition to outlining NAMD and VMD development over the last several years that led to the programs' extreme performance on Blue Waters, Titan and Stampede, the talk will also shed light on how these fields and programs are enabled by petascale computing.
-Further,
+In addition to outlining NAMD and VMD on ARM and GPU developments over the last several years that led to the programs' extreme performance on Blue Waters,

+Titan and Stampede, Schulten is known for shedding light on how these fields and programs are enabled by petascale computing.
+The following Q and A highlights some key features of his research.